low-earth-orbit/notes/web-dev-starter-guide.md

 ## Cloud: AWS

-If you want to work as a Cloud Engineer or DevOps, get an **associate-level** certificate; For other roles, it is nice-to-have but not necessary.
+If you want to work in infrastructure or DevOps, get an **associate-level** certificate; For other roles, it is nice-to-have but not necessary.
 AWS has a doc on [certification path](https://aws.amazon.com/certification/).
 For most people following this guide, I recommend the Application Architect path.
 Resources I recommend are Stephane Maarek's courses and Tutorials Dojo (Jon Bonso)'s practice exams.

-I don't recommend skipping CCP, unless you are already familiar with cloud infrastructure.
+I don't recommend skipping Certified Cloud Practitioner, unless you are already familiar with cloud infrastructure.
 The pro-level and specialty level certs are a lot harder and may not be worth attempting in terms of time efficiency.

 _Prerequisites:_